salesforce/lwc-rfcs/text/0000-synthetic-shadow-migrate.md

 By offering a third mode, this proposal increases the complexity of explaining mixed shadow mode.

-This proposal also makes it more likely that component authors will rely on global stylesheets forever, and never migrate their components off of `'migrate'` mode and onto `'native'` mode
+This proposal also makes it more likely that component authors will rely on global stylesheets forever, and never migrate their components off of `'migrate'` mode and onto `'native'` mode.

 ## Alternatives